The Sagrada Familia basilica in Barcelona viewed through trees and palm fronds

 Academic Considerations:

-• Students are required to enroll in at least 12 UMN equivalent credits total.
+• Students are required to enroll in a minimum of 12 UMN equivalent credits and a maximum of 15 UMN equivalent credits total for the semester.

-• All grades will come back A/F on the official UMN transcript.
+• All grades (both from CET and UPF) will come back A/F on the official UMN transcript.

 • Students taking courses at UPF must take exactly 2 courses at UPF.